How to Grant Full Custody to the Other Parent

 • Filing a petition with the court: To legally transfer custody, you must file a petition with the appropriate family court in your jurisdiction.
 Your attorney will assist you in preparing and filing the necessary documents, typically the custody agreement, a petition for custody modification, and any supporting evidence or documentation.

 • Attending court hearings: Depending on your case’s complexity and whether the custody transfer is contested, you may need to attend one or more court hearings.
-During these hearings, the judge will review the custody agreement, consider any objections or concerns raised by either party, and make a final determination on the custody transfer.
+During these hearings, the judge will review the custody agreement, consider any objections or concerns raised by either party and make a final determination on the custody transfer.

 • Obtaining a court order: Once the judge approves the custody transfer, they will issue a court order that legally grants full custody to the other parent.
-This order will outline the terms of the custody arrangement and any associated provisions, such as child support or visitation rights.
+This order will outline the terms of the custody arrangement and any associated provisions, such as paying child support or visitation rights.

 Considerations When Transferring Full Custody